 For the rest of our lives, I will work to make you as happy as you make me when you meet me at the door.
 I love you, and I am so lucky to be marrying you today.

 Again the minister prayed:

-Loving God, out of this tangled world Liz and Brad have been drawn together and bound by the swift sure insights of love.
+Loving God, out of this tangled world, Liz and Brad have been drawn together and bound by the swift, sure insights of love.
 Their destinies now shall be woven of one design, and their challenges and their joys shall not be known apart.
 As they increase in mutual understanding, may their joy stand victoriously against the storm of circumstance that beats impartially at all of our doors.
 And from the rich encouragement of their love, may they complete the unfinished pattern of their eternal selves.
 Even as they have chosen each other from this world’s multitudes, so let the days and years, now veiled by time, deepen the joy of their choice and make it eternally true.
 Amen.

 In his final pronouncement, Mike Ireland added sound advice:

-Liz and Brad, the depth of the love that has been just between the two of you now has been shared with us all.
+Liz and Brad, the depth of the love that has been just between the two of you now have been shared with us all.
 We urge you to explore your love well.
 Explore it deeply and reverently.
 Explore your love with joy and with hope and with courage.
 May you find delight in each other, and may your love continue to grow and to nurture you always.
-And now, with a great sense of personal joy, and with the warmth and love of all of our hearts, it is a privilege to pronounce you husband and wife, wife and husband.
+And now, with a great sense of personal joy, and with the warmth and lover of all of our hearts, it is a privilege to pronounce you husband and wife, wife and husband.